Verona: History

 The city became important because it was at the intersection of several roads.
-Stilicho defeated Alaric and his Visigoths here in 402.
-But, after Verona was conquered by the Ostrogoths in 489, the Gothic domination of Italy began.
+Stilicho, a military commander in the Roman army, defeated Alaric and his Visigoths here in 402.
+Later, Verona was conquered by the Ostrogoths in 489, and the Gothic domination of Italy began.
 Theoderic the Great was said to have built a palace there.
 It remained under the power of the Goths throughout the Gothic War (535–552), except for a single day in 541, when the Byzantine officer Artabazes made an entrance.
 The defections of the Byzantine generals over the booty made it possible for the Goths to regain possession of the city.
-In 552 Valerian vainly endeavored to enter the city, but it was only when the Goths were fully overthrown that they surrendered it.
+In 552 the Romans under the general Valerian vainly endeavored to enter the city, but it was only when the Goths were fully overthrown that they surrendered it.

 In 569, it was taken by Alboin, King of the Lombards, in whose kingdom it was, in a sense, the second most important city.
-There, Alboin was killed by his wife in 572.
+There, Alboin was "killed by his own people with the connivance of his wife" in 572.
 The dukes of Treviso often resided there.
-Adalgisus, son of Desiderius, in 774 made his last desperate resistance in Verona to Charlemagne, who had destroyed the Lombard kingdom.
+Adalgisus, son of Desiderius, in 774 made his last resistance in Verona to Charlemagne, who had destroyed the Lombard kingdom.
 Verona became the ordinary residence of the kings of Italy, the government of the city becoming hereditary in the family of Count Milo, progenitor of the counts of San Bonifacio.
 From 880 to 951 the two Berengarii resided there.

-Under Holy Roman and Austrian rule, Verona was alternately known in German as Bern, Welsch-Bern or Dietrichsbern.
+Under Holy Roman and Austrian rule, Verona was alternatively known in German as Bern, Welsch-Bern or Dietrichsbern.
 Otto I ceded to Verona the marquisate dependent on the Duchy of Bavaria, however, the increasing wealth of the burgher families eclipsed the power of the counts, and in 1135 Verona was organised as a free commune.
 In 1164 Verona joined with Vicenza, Padua and Treviso to create the Veronese League, which was integrated with the Lombard League in 1167 to battle against Frederick I Barbarossa.
 Victory was achieved at the Battle of Legnano in 1176, and the Treaty of Venice signed in 1177 followed by the Peace of Constance in 1183.

 When Ezzelino III da Romano was elected podestà in 1226, he converted the office into a permanent lordship.
 In 1257 he caused the slaughter of 11,000 Paduans on the plain of Verona (Campi di Verona).
 Upon his death, the Great Council elected Mastino I della Scala as podestà, and he converted the "signoria" into a family possession, though leaving the burghers a share in the government.
 Failing to be re-elected podestà in 1262, he affected a coup d'état, and was acclaimed Capitano del Popolo, with the command of the communal troops.
 Long internal discord took place before he succeeded in establishing this new office, to which was attached the function of confirming the podestà.
 In 1277, Mastino della Scala was killed by the faction of the nobles.